chocolatey-community/chocolatey-test-environment/ReadMe.md

 ## Setup

 To get started, ensure you have the following installed:
  * Vagrant 1.8.1+ - linked clones is the huge reason here.
 You can technically use any version of Vagrant 1.3.5+.
-But you will get the best performance with 1.8.x.
+But you will get the best performance with 1.8.x. [ `cinst vagrant` ]
- * Virtualbox 4.3.28+ (5.x may have issues, so try to stay in 4.3.x series)
+ * VirtualBox 4.3.28+ (5.x may have issues, so try to stay in 4.3.x series)  [ `cinst virtualbox` ]
- * vagrant sahara plugin (`vagrant plugin install sahara`)
+ * vagrant sahara plugin [`vagrant plugin install sahara`]

-To install everything required
+To install everything required execute:

     choco install virtualbox vagrant; refreshenv; vagrant plugin install sahara